kre8t/kre8t.github.io/_portfolio_items/wake-ride-repeat.md

 svg: false

 ---
 Sandbar Surf School is a top rated surf school.
 This project was focused on building a brand focus and rebuilding their website to better facilitate sales and testing marketing campaigns.
 The final solution incorporates sophisticated javascript functionality with a new focus of primary and secondary colors.
+This is part of a multi brand series for Sandbar Surf Company.